 - Fleas, lice, or dirt on the resident or in the resident’s room

 - Poor personal hygiene or other unattended health problems

 Additionally, we recommend that you evaluate the staff working at the nursing home facility.
 A careless staff often suggests a situation prone to nursing home abuse and neglect.
-Common signs of a careless staff include:
+Common signs of nursing home abuse caused by careless staff include: